 and share how ours have held up over the past 5 years!
 We’ll share our experience with the durability of painted stairs treads, and discuss the best type of paint to use for stair treads and stair risers.

 It’s great that this painted stair treads project is one that has resonated with readers.
 Because it’s not that hard, and it’s SO inexpensive!
-We published the painted stairs tutorial over in February 2016.
+The painted stairs tutorial was published in 2016.
 But the project was actually completed in mid-late 2015.